 Private equity firm Leonard Green & Partners took Jo-Ann Stores private in 2011, paying $1.6 billion (roughly $61 a share) in cash.
 The fabrics retailer wasn't actively marketing itself when the offer came along.
-The move has allowed the company to accelerate its expansion plans and fund efforts to upgrade its stores amid increased competition with crafts retailer Michaels.
+Now part of the private equity investor's portfolio, Jo-Ann Stores has accelerated its expansion plans by upgrading its stores amid increased competition with crafts retailer Michaels.

 Based in Ohio, the company operates fabric retail shops nationwide under the banner names Jo-Ann and Jo-Ann Fabric and Craft.

-The company's 800-plus retail stores are supported by distribution centers located in Alabama, California, and Ohio.
+The company's 830-plus retail stores are supported by distribution centers located in Alabama, California, and Ohio.
 Jo-Ann Stores rings up all of its sales in the US.

 Jo-Ann Stores is in growth mode under new ownership.
 The retailer has expanded its footprint, particularly in Washington and Michigan, by opening new stores.
 In 2014 the company aims to open another 65 stores.